b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 The covariances suggest that the spread of the data points is like 2 times
-greater between the two sub-graphs of @fig:ch07biomassCorDiffUnits, but that is
+greater between the two sub-graphs in @fig:ch07biomassCorDiffUnits, but that is
 clearly not the case.
 The problem is that the covariance is easily inflated by
 the units of measurements.
 That is why we got an improved metrics for
 association named [correlation](https://en.wikipedia.org/wiki/Correlation).

 ## Correlation {#sec:assoc_pred_correlation}

-Correlation is most frequently expressed in the term of [Pearson correlation
+Correlation is most frequently expressed in the term of [the Pearson correlation
 coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) that
 by itself relies on covariance we met in the previous section.
 Its formula is
 pretty straightforward